For showtimes, click here.

 2. It was Diahann Carroll’s screen debut.

 Carroll was only 19 years old when she auditioned for the title role in front of Otto Preminger.
 “I had never before encountered power on such a grand scale,” she remembered.
-To make matters worse, he gave her the direction to remove her shoes and stockings as she did a sensual scene with James Edwards, whom she called “one of the most seductive men I have ever met.”
-Eventually, her timid performance caused the director to boom “Who ever told you you were sexy?”
+To make matters worse, he asked her to remove her shoes and stockings as she did a sensual scene with James Edwards, whom she called “one of the most seductive men I have ever met.”
+Eventually, her timid performance caused the director to boom, “Who ever told you you were sexy?”
 She replied, “No one!
 I swear!”
-The earnest response made him direct, and he decided to cast her in a small part in the film.
+The earnest response made him laugh, and he decided to cast her in a small part in the film.
 When filming began, he also allowed her to sit beside him to see him direct.

 3. Dandridge made Oscar history.

-After getting the role, Dorothy had doubts and anxieties about the role, unsure if the role would further stereotypes.
-Preminger rushes to her apartment to appease her fears, and she agreed to continue.
-Critics raved about her performance, and she became the first Black actress to be nominated for an Academy Award for Best Actress.
+After being cast, Dorothy had doubts and anxieties about the role.
+Could she do it?
+Would the part further stereotypes?
+At one point, she even debated leaving the production.
+However, Preminger rushed to her apartment and quelled her fears.
+Her performance was praised by the critics, and she became the first Black actress to be nominated for an Academy Award for Best Actress.
 Remembering Dandridge, Olga James said, “She behaved like a star… She was simple, elegant… well-mannered… disciplined.”